 Developers on Mac OS can also install the Google drive integration via:

-brew cask install google-drive
+brew install --cask google-drive-file-stream

 Our primary office suite is Google Docs.
 They have products that are acceptable replacements for Microsoft Word, Excel, and Powerpoint.
 While some products are not as feature rich as their Microsoft alternative they do have the distinct advantage of being much easier to collaborate with (having multiple users edit a presentation at the same time is how we know we live in the future).
 You can create documents directly from Google Drive.